Pre-K Teaching Team

 Grade 1 Teaching Team

-Like many international teachers, Louise began teaching English to students in South Korea.
-After returning home to Ireland in 2014, to solidify her teaching degree from Hibernia College, in Ireland, she taught Grades 1 and 2 in Kilkenny for the last three years.
-She frequently combines her cultural curiosity with international volunteer experiences, last year spending a month’s vacation volunteering in a youth centre for street children in Dire Dawa, Ethiopia in 2018.
+Like many international teachers, Louise began teaching English to non-English speakers.
+After returning home to Ireland in 2014 from South Korea, she solidified her teaching degree from Hibernia College, in Ireland, and taught Grades 1 and 2 in Kilkenny for three years.
+She frequently combines her cultural curiosity with international volunteer experiences, spending a month’s vacation volunteering in a youth center for street children in Dire Dawa, Ethiopia in 2018.
 Louise joined Clarion teaching First Grade in 2019 and will continue in Grade 1 this year.

 She holds a Master’s of Arts in Irish Studies from National University of Ireland in Galway and a Liberal Arts, Bachelor’s degree from Mary Immaculate College in Limerick, Ireland.
-Her Professional Masters of Education in Primary Teaching is from Hibernia College.
+Her Professional Masters of Education in Primary Teaching is from Hibernia College, Dublin.

 Donna has a Bachelor’s of Education in Early Childhood Development and Foundation Phase from the University of Pretoria.
-She also has a Post Graduate Honours Degree in Inclusive Education from the University of South Africa.
+She also has a Post Graduate Honors Degree in Inclusive Education from the University of South Africa.
 She has a passion for travel, trying new cuisines and practicing yoga.